 Welcome!
 The following tips are designed to make your visits with us as smooth as possible.

 Please also carefully review and fill out the New Patient Forms.
 E-mail (DrHoy@Seattlefeet.com) or fax (206-686-2184) them to us as soon as possible, along with an enlarged copy of the front and back of your insurance card(s) and a list of your medications with dosages.
 We will get back to you as soon as possible to complete your registration.
 New Patient Forms must be completed by your appointment time.
+If you wish an even sooner appointment, please check back to this site often for real-time appointment availability.

 If you need to change your appointment, please do so at your earliest possibility to allow for other patients to be seen.
 There is a fee for a no show, no call.

 2. Medical records.
 Please arrange to have your previous medical records to be delivered to our office by the time of your appointment.
-For real time accuracy, we do not accept x-ray films from outside facilities for the purpose of treatment; new films must be taken here.
+For real-time accuracy, we do not accept x-ray films from outside facilities for the purpose of treatment; new films must be taken here.
 To have other studies such as MRI’s, CT’s or bone scans considered as part of your treatment, please furnish the radiologist’s report, not just the films.
 Thank you.

 Please familiarize yourself with the details/terms of your insurance plan such as eligibility date, copay, and deductible.
 If you change your insurance, please email or fax an enlarged copy of the front and back of your insurance card(s) or call the office with your insurance policy numbers before your next appointment.